 Our Verdict

-Verus dry cat food receives the Cat Food Advisor rating, 3 stars
+Verus dry product range is made of three recipes which all receive the Cat Food Advisor rating, 3 stars

 This range of food offers near-average protein levels and contains plant based protein and higher than average fat content.